fx-giant/chatbot-demo-kit/dominos-agent-setup.md

 > PRESTASHOP_MYSQL_URL represents the storage of given prestashop url
 >
 > STORE_TYPE hard code to prestashop for this demo instance
+>
+> Execute store-location.js for the provided db to allow store location to be functional

 ## Configure Agent